 Enterprise security vendors are not discussed in this research.
 Also, this market's value proposition and success factors are not mentioned.
 Many of the security vendors have crucial components of their systems on-prem; thus, a possible stage one solution for them could be to move to a hybrid cloud solution, but this is not discussed in this research.

-Research about South African Vendors' cloud computing value proposition to small, medium, and micro enterprises (Gumbi, L.N. et al., 2015).
+Research about South African Vendors' cloud computing value proposition to small, medium, and micro enterprises (Gumbi et al., 2015).

-In this research, Gumbi , L.N et al analyzed the main concerns in Adopting Cloud Computing, Concerns as Recovery of Data, Connectivity Issues, Data Privacy and Security, Application Performance, Integration Issues with other Applications, Complex Pricing/Charging Models, Lock-in Terms and Contracts, Poor Service Level Agreements, Customization of the Product, Unclear Scheme in Pay Per Use Model.
+In this research, Gumbi et al. analyzed the main concerns in Adopting Cloud Computing, Concerns as Recovery of Data, Connectivity Issues, Data Privacy and Security, Application Performance, Integration Issues with other Applications, Complex Pricing/Charging Models, Lock-in Terms and Contracts, Poor Service Level Agreements, Customization of the Product, Unclear Scheme in Pay Per Use Model.

 They conclude that Cloud computing is changing the entire ICT environment.
 It presents opportunities for SMMEs to reduce their ICT infrastructure costs by adopting high-end information and communication systems.